 Backup solution is still very necessary for your business data, even if they are stored on Google’s cloud.

 A good backup plan can help to prevent losing precious business data in all kind of accidents caused by careless employees or dangerous hackers.
 There are several different backup tools you can choose on Google Apps marketplace.
-If you want to take fully control of your business data with a local copy, you can try this Google Apps backup tool.

 4. Use Only Chrome